crjoseabraham/webapp-admin/README.md

+# !!
+[Update: Jan 2019] This project code is TRASH and I'm planning to make a complete rework
 # Admin web application for small stores

 This project consists in a cashier/admin interface for the management of small stores, it's written using PHP, JavaScript, a MySQL database and the MaterializeCSS framework for the styles.
 It was my first big project, so it's not perfect but hey, one step at a time! ;)